DFE-Digital/apply-for-teacher-training/docs/deployment_checklist.md

-# Deploying Apply - List of checks following deploy
+# Deploying Apply - Post-deployment checks

-After deploying a new version of the service there is a short list of tests to run through.
+After deploying a new version of the service we have a short list of tests to run through.
 The aim is to detect any obvious issues that have been caused by the new release.

 This checklist is meant as a supplement to the full [deployment guide](deployment.md) where you will find detailed instructions about how to deploy.

+It may be appropriate carry out additional checks specific to the changes included in a deployment.

+We aim to work in pairs on deployments so that one developer runs the deployment itself and a second developer runs through this checklist.

 ## 1. Production checks